lgactna/ForTrace/readme.md

 The first step in creating your virtual Ubuntu guest is creating the virtual machine.
 To do this, you will need to obtain a Ubuntu image.
 We recommend downloading an ISO-file from an official source.

-Although we recommend Ubuntu 19.10, you can use other versions as well - the installation process *should* remain the same.
+**Important - The installation script may still be named after Ubuntu version 19.10, but is compatible with the newest Ubuntu version (22.04 LTS).
+The rest of the installation is largely compatible with Ubuntu but currently in the process of being tested.**

 Next, you need to set up the virtual machine.
 While this can be done via the graphical interface of the **virt-manager**, we recommend running the **ubuntu19.10install.sh**